 Pyrex can be heated, in both the microwave and conventional oven, making for a very handy tool for melting solids into liquid.
 The open-ended handle is designed to easily be grabbed with an oven mitt if need be.

-- 1 stick of butter equals 4oz. equals ½ a cup equals 8 tablespoons equal 24 teaspoons and – you get the picture.
+- 1 stick of butter equals 4oz. equals ½ a cup equals eight tablespoons equal 24 teaspoons, and - you get the picture.

 Measuring Spoons - When you're learning how to bake cookies, you'll use measuring spoons the same way as measuring cups.
 Level dry ingredients off using the flat side of a table knife.